Emergency

 • The European Union launched Eunavfor Aspides on 19 February 2024.
 Operation Aspides will ensure an EU naval presence in the Red Sea area and reportedly EU interests will be prioritized.

 • In November 2023, the industry associations of ICS, BIMCO, CLIA, INTERCARGO, IMCA, OCIMF and INTERTANKO had developed routing advice for the region to aid passage planning as a reaction to the maritime threat environment in this area.
-This transit corridor guidance is available at the Industry Maritime Security website.
+This transit corridor guidance is available at the Maritime Global Security website.

 We would like to thank Risk Intelligence for sharing their threat assessment with us and for their recommendations to our Members and clients.
 Vessels are also advised to contact their Flag States for additional guidance, if any.